 The GM yeast was developed by scientists in order to produce morphine for medicinal purposes.
 Scientist expect the technology to fall into criminal hands sooner rather than later.
 Local production dramatically cuts the cost of distributing illegal drugs and would flood our streets with cheap but powerful heroin.

 Since more than 16 million people Worldwide are hooked on heroin, this technology falling into the wrong hands could have devastating consequences for people living in many different countries.
-In the UK home-grown heroin would likely put considerable strain on the NHS who would be left to pick up the pieces.
+In the UK home-grown heroin would likely put considerable strain on the NHS who would be left to pick up the pieces from one of the most dangerous drugs in the world.

 Posted on Wednesday, May 27th, 2015 at 3:26 pm in News.